Peabody, Kansas: 19th century

 In 1887, the Chicago, Kansas and Nebraska Railway built the "Rock Island" branch line north–south from Herington through Peabody and Wichita to Caldwell.
 By 1893, this branch line was incrementally built to Fort Worth, Texas.
-It foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
+It foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad.
+The company merged in 1988 with Missouri Pacific Railroad finally merging in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".
 Its depot in Peabody was demolished in the early 1960s.

 In 1875, Peabody held its first agricultural "county fair" and continued to hold them annually for many years.
 In September 1885, the Kansas State Fair was held at Peabody during the first four days of the month.
 An outstanding feature of the state fair was "the First Monument to General Grant", who died shortly before the fair.
 The temporary monument was an obelisk about 40 ft tall, and built from forty bushels of ears of corn.
 The fair had a grandstand, which could hold 2000 people, to view horse races.
 The race track was used for a variety of events, including horse walking teams in harness, trotting, running, pacing, mule racing, and daily chariot races.
 A dining hall was built that was capable of feeding 10,000 people each day.
 In 1900, the Marion County Agricultural Society sold the fair grounds to the city, which renamed it the Peabody City Park, and its entrance is located at the corner of Locust and 2nd Streets.

 Peabody was the home of famous race horses around the turn of the century.
 Three of the more famous horses were world champions.
 Joe Young (known as the "iron horse") sold for $10,000 by C.E.
 Westbrook, the first horse west of the Mississippi River to sell for such a high price.
 Joe Young sired Joe Patchen in 1889, who earned his owner $40,000 in race purses and then was sold for $44,000.
 Joe Patchen sired Dan Patch in 1896, a horse that sold in 1907 for $60,000.
 Other famous local racing horses included trotters McKinney, and Silver Sign.
 Silverthorne toured Austria where he competed for three years against the best race horses in Europe.